raphaeljolivet/java2typescript/java2typescript-jackson/README.md

 ### Module (generated output) format
 TypeScript has a concept of [internal](http://www.typescriptlang.org/Handbook#modules) and [external](http://www.typescriptlang.org/Handbook#modules-going-external) modules, that have slightly different formats (see the test output for [internal](src/test/resources/java2typescript/jackson/module/DefinitionGeneratorTest.internalModuleFormat.d.ts) vs [external](src/test/resources/java2typescript/jackson/module/DefinitionGeneratorTest.externalModuleFormat.d.ts) module format).
 By default, internal module format is used (that adds one line before and after content of external module format).
 To write in the external module format, use the `ExternalModuleFormatWriter` class (see [the test for an example](src/test/java/java2typescript/jackson/module/DefinitionGeneratorTest.java#L85-L97)).

+A third option is to use the `AmbientdModuleFormatWriter`, which behaves much like the `InternalModuleFormatWriter`, except it uses `declare module ...` on the outer wrapping module instead of `export module ...`.
+This is called an "ambient" module in TypeScript lingo.
+For more information, see the [typescript docs on modules](https://www.typescriptlang.org/docs/handbook/modules.html).

+>NOTE: A note about terminology: It's important to note that in TypeScript 1.5, the nomenclature has changed.
+"Internal modules" are now "namespaces".
+"External modules" are now simply "modules", as to align with ECMAScript 2015's terminology, (namely that module X { is equivalent to the now-preferred namespace X {).

 ### Ignored methods
 When generating TypeScript from Java classes <sup>(actually when Java classes are analysed)</sup>, some methods are excluded: